D.S. WHITE LESSONS IN THE CLOUDS

 Cloudbuyers have been raising families for thousands of years, but their children haven’t grown any wiser.
 They decide to snatch a boy from the city and bring him back with them.
 He will teach their children many things, things that only humans know.

 In those days, the woods had been torn down to make way for progress.
 What progress, Sarah couldn’t say.
-She’d come there to pick fresh apples, but it was too late.
-The trees were already decaying on the ground.
+She’d come there to pick fresh apples, but it was too late as the apples were already decaying on the ground.
 As she hurried across a log stretching over the river it started to rain.
 The log grew slick and she slipped and fell in the water.